 The Elite Division consists of separate men’s and women’s sub-divisions.
 The Elite Division is designed to attract the most competitive and talented teams from this region and beyond.
 The level of play in the Elite Division is expected to be very high.
 Teams entering the Elite Division will be placed regardless of player heights, ages, and experience.
 Teams looking for a less serious, more recreational experience should enter the non-elite division appropriate for their players’ ages.

 Yes.
-Beginning in 2016, we will not separate the Men’s Elite Division into two sub-divisions as we have done in previous years.
 All men’s elite teams will be placed into the same competitive division regardless of player heights.